 View The Content Of Your RSS Feeds

-Let’s take a look at how this works.
+Let’s show you how this works.

 Next, copy the feed URL to your clipboard …

-(Copy the URL of your feed)
+(Copy the URL of your feed to your clipboard)

-Let’s add RSS content to the WordPress sidebar navigation area …
+Let’s add RSS content to your sidebar …

-(Copy your feed URL to the clipboard)
+(Copy your feed URL)

-Next, log into your wordPress Dashboard and go to Appearance > Widget paste the feed into an RSS widget …
+Next, go to your Widgets panel and paste the feed into a new RSS widget …

-(Widgets Panel – RSS Widget)
+(Widgets Screen – RSS Widget)

-(RSS Feed Content Added To Sidebar)
+(RSS Feed Added To WP Sidebar)

 Add Your WordPress RSS Feed To Search Consoles